 d. inability of teaching personnel to report for duty, which might result in inadequate supervision of students.

 The Superintendent will weigh these factors and take action to close the schools only after consultation with traffic and weather authorities, Building Principals, and school officials from neighboring districts.

 The Superintendent of Schools shall develop procedures to assure the safety of district students in the event of an emergency school(s) closing.
 Such procedures shall include notification of bus drivers and radio stations, order of dismissal, emergency dismissal procedure forms, single school closing, emergency accommodations, clearance for returning to schools, cancellations and delayed openings.

 The Student Handbook provided annually prior to the opening of school shall contain a copy of the Emergency School Closing Policy, and the Emergency Dismissal Procedure Parental Request Form.
 It is the parents' responsibility to return their form within the first two (2) weeks of school.

 Adoption date: January 16, 2002

 If your child will be out of school for any reason, please call the school the first day the child is out and send in a note upon the child's return.
 The note should indicate the following: parent's/guardian's name; child's name; teacher's name, date and reason for absence.
-The office should be contacted for the school work/homework your child has missed.

 If your child arrives late (after 9:40 a.m.) or leaves early (before 3:15 p.m.) this time will accrue throughout the year and when it equals a school day your child will be marked absent for one day.